-COSM is the educational trinity of harmonised courses (3 x 5 ECTS) focused on cultural management and organisational change regarding wide range of sustainability values.
+COSM is the educational set of courses focused on cultural management and organisational change regarding wide range of sustainability values.
 The idea behind the COSM is exploring and sharing the way we undo the unsustainable in cultural management, with all the respect to the creative processes, projects and realities that used to be and in fact continuously are unsustainable in its core.

-The first side of the COSM perspective is the one that acknowledge, adapt and strengthen the role of cultural managers in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life more sustainable, ethical, responsible or balanced – in environmental, social and economic sense.
+The first side of both COSM corses is the one that acknowledge, adapt and strengthen the role of cultural professionals in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life more sustainable, ethical, responsible or balanced – in environmental, social, economic sense.

 5 reasons to study (Humak) COSM courses: